Skills for Success - Manufacturing

 Prepare for a career in manufacturing.

-Today's manufacturing organizations expect employees to work smarter and contribute to the company’s success.
+Manufacturing organizations in today’s workplace expect employees to work smarter and contribute to the company’s success.
 To do this, employees must possess basic workplace skills, such as the ability to communicate effectively, work in teams, and think critically, as well as basic technical skills, such as the ability to read a blueprint and use common measurement tools.

-The goal of this ten-day workshop series is to prepare individuals for a career in manufacturing.
-Participants will learn a wide variety of skills relevant to manufacturing through various methods, including hands-on activities and discussions.
+The goal of this ten-day workshop series is to prepare you for a career in manufacturing.
+You will learn a wide variety of skills relevant to manufacturing through various methods, including hands-on activities and discussions.
 Courses are led by facilitators who have extensive experience in manufacturing.

 Created to tackle the skills gap, Manufacturing Skills for Success is designed for individuals new to manufacturing or the workforce, individuals seeking work, may serve as additional new-hire training, or as a way for individuals to update their workplace skills.
 This training provides a Purdue University Certificate of Learning, MSSC Certified Production Technician Quality Certificate, and an OSHA 10 certification.